manasi9307/cmpe281-wizards/TeamWiki.md

 #### What are the current blockers/challenges the team is facing?

-The challenge which we are facing for this week is how to use the voter to decide on which bringing up the mongo instance when one fails.
+The challenge which we are facing for this week is how to use the voter to decide on bringing up the secondary mongo instance when primary fails.